.

 About this course

-The course brings together educational professionals from a wide variety of contexts: early years, primary education, secondary education, special education, further and higher education.
-Students range from early career teachers to senior leaders and managers to those who support learning, and this diverse mix ensures sessions encompass multiple perspectives, broadening perception out from the practice of each singular workplace.
+The course brings together educational professionals from a wide variety of settings, including early years, primary and secondary education, special education, and further and higher education.
+Students range from early‑career teachers to senior leaders, managers and those who support learning, and this diverse mix ensures sessions draw on multiple perspectives and professional experiences.

-Our programme is specifically designed to meet the needs of busy professionals, with evening and weekend sessions sensibly spaced over each year.
-Learning is supported through access to the online library and journal resources, a Virtual Learning Environment (VLE) and a specialist team of staff in our Learning Hub to support academic learning and development.
-Each module comes with a comprehensive handbook, reading list and detailed support for assessment, both with process and product.
+The programme is designed to meet the needs of busy professionals, with evening and weekend sessions sensibly spaced across the academic year.
+Learning is supported through access to online library and journal resources, a Virtual Learning Environment (VLE), and a specialist team within our Learning Hub to support academic learning and development.
+Each module is supported by a comprehensive handbook, reading list and guidance for assessment.

 Why study with us

-• Develop your own research practice and academic writing from our active researchers who have expertise from careers in schools, work-based learning, education publishing, academic research and assessment.
+• Develop your research skills and academic writing through learning with staff who are active researchers and practitioners, with professional experience spanning schools, work‑based learning, education publishing, academic research and assessment.

 You will study a variety of modules across your programme of study.
 The module details given below are subject to change and are the latest example of the curriculum available on this course of study.

-You may study the following modules throughout your degree.
+You will study the following modules throughout your degree.

 Alongside those on other MA programmes, you will develop the foundations of Level 7 academic knowledge and skills, critically reflecting across both academic and professional contexts.
 You will learn about theoretical underpinnings, competing frameworks and approaches, and the implications for ethical and effective practice.